-Marcos is the combination of the Mar of Jem Marsh and the Cos of Frank Costin.
-Set up in 1955 with the idea of suppling the cars in kit form to save the crippling "Purchase Tax".
-The cars chassis construction was wood and known as the Marcos GT with Ford 100, 105 and 109E engines.
+Marcos is the combination of the names Mar of Jem Marsh and the Cos of Frank Costin.
+Set up in 1955 with the idea of supplying the cars in kit form to save the crippling UK Purchase Tax.
+The chassis construction initially used wood and was called the Marcos GT with Ford 100, 105 and 109E engines.
 Frank Costin parted from the Marcos company in 1961.
-In 1964 a larger car with the new look that was offered initially with Volvo power but from 1966 with Ford tuned engines of 1500, 1600 and 1650 and from 1969 a 2 litre V4.
+In 1964 a larger car with the new look was offered initially with Volvo power but from 1966 with Ford tuned engines of 1500, 1600 and 1650 and from 1969 a 2 litre V4.
 The wider 4 seater Marcos Mantis with unusual styling sold some 30 units before the company was wound up in 1972.
-Some 1200 Mini Marcos had been built since 1965, and after the company stopped Rob Walker bought the rights to the little car and built a further 500.
+Some 1200 Mini Marcos had also been built since 1965, and after the company stopped, Rob Walker bought the rights to this little car and built a further 500.